The Loss of a Pet

 You are welcome to be present.
 If you’d rather not be present, you don’t have to.

 Can I visit my pet before or after the euthanasia?

 We want you to spend whatever time you need before or after the euthanasia.
 If you have specific needs or concerns, please let us know.

 What are the options after euthanasia?

-Burial and cremation services are available through Pet Heaven.
-We can also collect hair clippings.
-Pet Heaven can make a clay paw print to memorialize your beloved family member.
+Cremation services are available.
+We can also collect hair clippings and paw print are also available to memorialize your beloved family member.
 If you would like to make other special arrangements please let us know.